therahul-yo/Taskflow/README.md

-# TaskFlow Application - Task 2 Submission
+# TaskFlow Application

-## 🎯 Project Overview

-**Candidate Role:** Backend Developer
-**Topics Implemented:** 1, 2, 4
-**Submission:** Freshers Recruitment 2025 - Task 2

-This is a comprehensive full-stack task management application built as part of the Freshers Recruitment 2025 program.
+This is a comprehensive full-stack task management application built as part of a Side Project.
 The application demonstrates proficiency in backend development, RESTful APIs, JWT authentication, and real-time WebSocket communication.

 ---

-## ✅ Topics Implemented
+## ✅ Features Implemented

-### Topic 1: REST API with CRUD Operations ✅
+### REST API with CRUD Operations ✅
 - Complete RESTful API architecture using Node.js + Express
 - Full CRUD operations for task management
 - User-specific resource management